Doctors Note Logo

 Gentle Healing: Using RLT After Breast Cancer Surgery

-Red light therapy is a gentle, non-invasive treatment that uses low-level red and near-infrared light to support mastectomy scar healing by boosting cellular repair, reducing inflammation, and improving scar texture in quick, painless sessions you can do in a clinic or at home with FDA-cleared devices.
+Red light therapy is a gentle, non-invasive treatment that uses low-level red and near-infrared light to support mastectomy scar healing.
+It works by boosting cellular repair, reducing inflammation, and improving scar texture through quick, painless sessions performed in a clinic or at home with FDA-cleared devices.

 answer background